 Welcome to the Rochester Institute of Technology Net Price Calculator (NPC).
 We’re happy you are beginning to plan how to pay for your college education.
-Using this net price calculator will help you estimate your eligibility for need-based financial aid and your out-of-pocket expenses.
+Using this net price calculator will provide the average amount of aid a student received in assitance in the 2017-2018 academic year, incluiding scholarships to help you estimate financial aid and your out-of-pocket expenses.
+It provides the AVERAGE amount of gift aid a student received based on the questions asked.
+It does not represent the actual amount you will recieve since it is only based on average awards a student received based on family income, household size, and number attending college.
 Results from the net price calculator will show you how affordable Rochester Institute of Technology can be.

 The NPC is intended for use by an individual who will be a first time undergraduate freshmen at RIT.
 Do not use the calculator if you will be a transfer student, graduate student, or receive Veteran educational benefits.